|

 prominent members of the Association.

-The Chapel was built in 1879 by those who recognized that
+The Chapel was built in 1879

 Mr. Charles Geddes, a leading architect of San Francisco,